chriscasola/cs4341/Project 2/README.txt

 ## Strengths and Weaknesses ##

+One of our strengths was our implementation of our Backtracking and Graph classes.
+These allowed us to extend the classes to modify or extend functionality.
+This simplified the process of adding heuristics and forward checking.
+Unfortunately, our code for these classes is still somewhat monolithic and could benefit from being broken into smaller parts to enhance modifiability, code reuse and readability.

+Another strength was our robust constraint, Bag, and Item classes.
+These classes implemented fromString methods that made it easy to parse the text file.
+Constraint classes have a satisfied method that returns an enum value based on whether the constraint has been unsatisfied, partially satisfied, satisfied, or broken.

 ## Error in constraint09.dat solution ##

 The provided solution (constraint09_solution.txt) to constraint09.dat is incorrect.
 We will show this by